 db-server, and another deployment target that performs the role of web server and is tagged with the target role

-Deployment targets can have more than one role, and more than one deployment target can have the same role.
+Deployment targets can have more than one role, more than one deployment target can have the same role, and each deployment target must have at least one role.